aderussell/aderussell.github.io/_posts/2014-08-13-using-arcameraview.markdown

 - (void)didEnterForeground:(NSNotification *)notification
 {
     // start the camera again after the app is reopened.
     // This is not always needed.
-You shoulf check if the camera has an image first.
+You should check if the camera has an image first.
     [self.cameraView startCamera];
 }
 {% endhighlight %}